QoS-Aware Load Balancing in the Computing Continuum via Multi-Player Bandits

 The final strategy, \textit{QEdgeProxy}, is our proposed solution described in Section \ref{section:algorithms} which we configured using an $\varepsilon$-decay factor ($\gamma=0.01$), a smoothing factor ($\eta=0.01$), an error count threshold ($E_t=5$), and a cooldown duration ($\Delta_{\mathrm{cd}}=10$\,s).
-All strategies were implemented in \texttt{Golang}\footnote{Source code available at: \url{https://github.com/AIoTwin/qedgeproxy}} and deployed as LBs in the same manner as our Kubernetes-native implementation (see Section \ref{section:impl-qedgeproxy}).
+All strategies were implemented in \texttt{Golang}\footnote{Source code and experimental results: \url{https://github.com/AIoTwin/qedgeproxy/tree/tsc-paper}} and deployed as LBs in the same manner as our Kubernetes-native implementation (see Section \ref{section:impl-qedgeproxy}).
 This ensures that the comparison of different strategies is fair, as the only factor influencing performance is the routing strategy itself.